IAnalyzeGenomes/CallVars/README.md

 # Setting up a working directory to run CallVars:
 All the below listed files/folders must be present in the working directory before you run CallVars.
 Make sure the names of files/folders match exctly as listed.

-	- "FastQ" folder containing paired-end reads ending in _R1.fastq and _R2.fastq (see attached for test files A_R1.fastq and A_R2.fastq)
+	- "FastQ" folder containing paired-end reads ending in _R1.fastq and _R2.fastq (test files A_R1.fastq and A_R2.fastq attached in repo)
 	- "CallVars.yml" (attached in repo)
 	- "Snakefile" (attached in repo)
 	- "Target.bed" (Your target file in BED format)